The race format will be 3 stages over 3 days, from one central venue in a clover leaf layout. Each Day will have 2 routes

 - Day 3 - Stanford Lake & Ebenezer Dam

 Bursting with fast, fun single track, the final day will have your pulse racing as you navigate the trails, power up the climbs and sail around the edges of the vast Ebenezer Dam.
 Passing through Stanford Lake College, the route includes bridges, single track, jeep track, a short, sharp hill to take your breath away, and enough scenery to make your wife and aunty jealous!
-Ending with a section of sheer fun through Cheerio Gardens itself, this is the best way to ride a bike and experience Magoebaskloof!
+Ending with a section of sheer fun through the Stanford Lake College grounds, this is the best way to ride a bike and experience Magoebaskloof!

 (+/- 70km daily)